-The total intergovernmental revenue is estimated to be \$355,500.
+The total intergovernmental revenue is estimated to be \$2,005,500.
 The State of Oregon collects alcohol and cigarette taxes from all sales.
 These taxes are distributed to the City based on population, along with state revenue sharing funds.
 The City's share of special telephone tax revenue (911 communications) is deposited directly with the local jurisdiction providing emergency communication services.
 Intergovernmental revenues account for 14% of the General Fund revenues.
-This fiscal year includes \$1,700,000 in potential grant revenues for parks and CDC which may not be received and is shown separately, but is budgeted so can be spent if received.
-Urban Renewal Transfers of \$50,000 have been moved to Revenue from the Transfers line.
+This fiscal year includes \$1,100,000 in potential grant revenues for parks which may not be received but is budgeted so can be spent if received.